Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

 Worthy of pointing out, there is a factor of four difference in the dependence of $\eext$ between Eq.\,\eqref{eq:shh_loss1} and Eq.\,\eqref{eq:shh_loss2}.
 It originates from a reduced signal response when trying to maximise the sensitivity using the internal squeezing:

 which shows that the signal response with internal squeezing is at least factor of two smaller.
 Such a reduction of signal response was mentioned by Peano {\it et al.}~\cite{Peano2015} and recently investigated experimentally by Korobko {\it et al.}~\cite{Korobko2017}, when considering placing an internal frequency-independent squeezer inside an optical cavity.
 In the case of laser interferometric GW detectors, even without introducing an additional squeezer, as mentioned earlier, there is the internal ponderomotive squeezing.
-The only difference is that the corresponding squeezing factor $r$ is highly frequency dependent due to the test mass response\,\cite{Kimble01}, and the condition $ r=\delta/2 $ can only be satisfied at a single frequency, given the nominal dual-recycled Michelson interferometer.
+The only difference is that the corresponding squeezing factor $r$ is highly frequency dependent due to the test mass response, cf. Eq.\,\eqref{eq:Mpond}, and the condition $ r=\delta/2 $ can only be satisfied at a single frequency, given the nominal dual-recycled Michelson interferometer, which is also illustrated in Appendix\,\ref{app:OS-sqz}.

-{\it Conclusions.---} In this letter we present a new fundamental limit to gravitational-wave detector sensitivity based on optical losses which lead to decoherence.
-While the quantum Cram\'er-Rao bound provides a fundamental limit to the sensitivity of gravitational-wave detectors in the ideal lossless case, the optical-loss-induced limit presented in Eqn. \ref{eq:Shh_loss} can be more stringent than the QCRB, and unlike the QCRB the loss limit cannot be made irrelevant with high levels of external or internal squeezing.
-This new limit highlights the critical role of optical losses in quantum-limited detectors, and more generally in quantum metrology.
-As illustrated in the appendix, the effect described here is analogous to the thermal noise from mechanical dissipation, which provides another fundamental limit to gravitational-wave detectors.
+{\it Conclusions and Discussions ---} We present a new fundamental limit to gravitational-wave detector sensitivity based on optical losses which lead to decoherence.
+While the quantum Cram\'er-Rao bound in Eq.\,\eqref{eq:FQL} provides a fundamental limit to the sensitivity of gravitational-wave detectors in the ideal lossless case, the optical-loss-induced limit presented in Eq.\,\eqref{eq:Shh_loss} can be more stringent.
+Unlike the QCRB, the loss limit cannot be made irrelevant with high levels of external or internal squeezing.
 The implication of our study for future gravitational-wave detectors is that the minimization of optical losses in the interferometer arms and in the readout must be a strong focus of research and development efforts.

+There are three additional points that we would like to mention to broaden the scope and applicability of our result.
+Firstly, while we have focused our discussion on Michelson-type interferometers there are advanced QND configurations based on Sagnac interferometers\,\cite{Chen2003, Graf2014}.
+Optical loss is also an important limiting factor for such quantum speed-meters\,\cite{Danilishin2015} and our result can be directly applied to the equivalent sloshing-cavity-based speed-meter scheme\,\cite{Purdue2}.
+For Sagnac speed-meters with additional intra-cavity and output filters, the term in Eq.\,\eqref{eq:Shh_loss} from the arm-cavity loss is still the same, but we need to introduce an additional factor of $(\omega_s/\Omega)^2$ at frequencies below $\omega_s$ (the characteristic frequency of the speed response) for the limit from the SRC loss and the external loss.
+This factor accounts for the difference between the position response and the speed response at low frequencies.